Pandora: Documentation en: Services

-The service status is warning, because the printer isn't a critical element and its status is not taken into account, as well as the Apache service status, which, even though a critical element, will only be taken into account in critical status.
+The service status is warning, because the printer is not a critical element and its status is not taken into account, as well as the Apache service status, which, even though it is a critical element, will only be taken into account in critical status.
 In this situation, one critical element is on critical status, 50% of the critical elements.

 Another day the elements report this status: